Internal mini form

 For decades, physicians have been overly cautious in diagnosing Cerebral Palsy and other motor delays.
 Now, there is a push to diagnosis early.

-The process for diagnosing cerebral palsy usually begins with observations made by the child’s primary care physician, usually a pediatrician, and the child’s parents.
+The process for diagnosing Cerebral Palsy usually begins with observations made by the child’s primary care physician, most often a pediatrician, and the child’s parents.
 There are some exceptions.

 If a baby is born prematurely, or at a low birth weight, he or she is monitored closely in the neonatal intensive care unit of the hospital from time of birth.
-In extreme cases of child abuse, or shaken baby syndrome a pediatric neurologist called to the hospital’s emergency or NICU unit will diagnosis the child’s condition.
-In the majority of cases the child will attend regular well-baby visits where the pediatrician first uncovers signs of cerebral palsy during examination.
-In some cases, it is the parents who notice symptoms they relay to the child’s doctor during these visits.
+In extreme cases of child abuse, or shaken baby syndrome, a pediatric neurologist called to the hospital’s emergency or NICU unit will diagnosis the child’s condition.
+In the majority of cases, the child will attend regular well-baby visits where the pediatrician first uncovers signs of Cerebral Palsy during examination.
+In some cases, it is the parents who notice symptoms which they relay to the child’s doctor during these visits.